CallumDennisIE/2405-hackathon-team3/README.md

 ### Media
 The sounds used on the website were downloaded from [Pixabay](https://pixabay.com/) and [Voicy](https://voicy.network).

-The background images were created using [Getimg.ai](https://getimg.ai/).
+The background image was created using [Getimg.ai](https://getimg.ai/).

 The gifs for the Game Over Screen, the Victory Screen, and the 404-Page were dpwnloaded from [Gifs.com](https://gifs.com/).